 - a.
-Case management services shall be provided face-to-face, by telephone, or by telehealth and may be provided in any appropriate setting in the community.
-If services are provided in the community, Contractor shall maintain confidentiality requirements/guidelines. - b.
-Case management services shall include the following: - i.
-Monitor the client's progress with other providers and agencies involved in the client's care, provide care coordination services and transition to higher or lower level of SUD care, as medically necessary; - ii.
-Communicate, coordinate, refer and related activities; - iii.
-Monitor service delivery to ensure clients access to service; - iv.
-Patient advocacy, linkages to physical and mental health care, transportation to and retention in primary care services; and - v.
-Case management shall be consistent with and shall not violate the confidentiality of alcohol or drug patients as set forth in 42 CFR Part 2, and California law. - 4.
-Physician Consultation
+Case management services are available to all clients who enter SUD treatment. - i.
+Case management services shall be provided face-to-face, by telephone, or telehealth and may be provided in any appropriate setting in the community.
+If services are provided in the community, Contractor shall maintain confidentiality requirements/guidelines and document how confidentiality was maintained. - ii.
+Case management services shall include, but are not limited to the following: - Comprehensive assessment and reassessment to determine medical necessity of continuation of case management services; - 2) Monitor client's progress and transition coordination to a higher or lower level of SUD care, as medically necessary; - 3) Facilitate warm hand-off transition in SUD level of care, including into Recovery Services, and coordinating with and forwarding necessary documentation to the receiving provider. - 4) Develop and revise treatment or recovery services plan as medically necessary; - 5) Communicate, coordinate, refer and any related activities: - 6) Monitor service delivery to ensure client access to service;